An explicit statistical model for the Bell experiment: An explicit statistical model for the Bell experiment

-The model that we have presented here can also describe experimental tests of Bell inequalities in which electro-optical modulators located along the paths of the two entangled particles shift their polarizations by random angles $\alpha$ and $\beta$, {\it e.g.} the classical Weihs-Zeilinger experiment \cite{Zeilinger}.
-The modulators shift $\Phi \rightarrow \Phi - \Lambda$ the phase of the quantum state of the pair of particles by an angle $\Lambda = \alpha + \beta$.
-This could be understood in geometric terms as if the modulators would have twisted the angular space at the sites of particles A and B by angles $\alpha$ and $\beta$, respectively, so that two parallel directions would effectively be separated by an angle $\Delta \Omega = \alpha+\beta$ (see Fig. 2).

-{\bf 3.} It is straightforward to notice that Bell's theorem does not hold for this model because of the non-linear transformation laws (\ref{Oaknin_transformation},\ref{Oaknin_transformation_Inv}) that relate the angular coordinates of the hidden configurations of the pair of particles in the frames of reference of the two measurement apparatus.
+It is straightforward to notice that Bell's theorem does not hold for this model because of the non-linear transformation laws (\ref{Oaknin_transformation},\ref{Oaknin_transformation_Inv}) that relate the angular orientations of the pair of qubits in the frames of reference defined by the two measurement devices.
+Bell's theorem - in its original formulation - states that in generic models with locally defined elements of reality the following constraint on the statistical correlations between the outcomes of the two detectors must hold for any pair of values ${\widetilde \Delta}_1$, ${\widetilde \Delta}_2$ of the relative orientation between them: \\